 Don’t call your local DARE chapter just yet, they aren’t foraging for drugs smugglers have dropped in the sea.
 A new documentary produced for BBC One called “Dolphins: Spy in the Pod,” shows young dolphins chewing on a certain kind of pufferfish that releases toxins when bothered.
 One of the mammals provokes the fish so it releases a small amount of a substance known as tetrodotoxin that produces a narcotic effect, then the dolphin passes it to one of its buddies.
 They then enter a trance-like state.

 A 2019 BBC documentary shows a group of dolphins playing “pass the puffer.”

 If the dolphins accidentally cause the puffer to release too much of the toxin, they could die.
-However, it seems they have learned how to get just the right amount out of the strange little fish.
+However, it seems they have learned how to get just the right amount out of the strange little fish; and they are especially careful to not actually swallow them.
 Fortunately, the puffers usually survive the intoxicating game of catch.

 A word of caution.
 Pufferfish only releases tetrodotoxin live when attacked.
 But it’s toxicity is why it is generally not served in restaurants, where accidental consumption could prove fatal.